 - A subcapsular cataract begins at the back of the lens.
 People with diabetes, high farsightedness, retinitis pigmentosa or those taking high doses of steroids may develop a subcapsular cataract.

 - A nuclear cataract is most commonly seen as it forms.
 This cataract forms in the nucleus, the center of the lens, and are due to natural aging changes.

 - A cortical cataract, which forms in the lens cortex, gradually extends its spokes from the outside of the lens to the center.
 Many diabetics develop cortical cataracts.

-For more information about cataracts & cataract surgery, request an appointment Malik Eye Care serving the people of Manhattan, Jackson Heights, Hollis, Forest Hills, Hicksville and more.
+For more information about cataracts & cataract surgery, request an appointment with Malik Eye Care serving the people of Manhattan, Jackson Heights, Hollis, Forest Hills, Hicksville and more.